 Facilitating More Electric Cars in Five Years

 To meet the Paris Agreement requirements, the US needs more than 14 million electric cars on the roads in the next five years.
-Naturally, this means more than 330,000 car charging stations will need to be erected to facilitate these cars.
+More than 330,000 car charging stations must be erected to facilitate these cars.

 Big Pool for Private Investors

-With so many construction projects underway, State fundings are running short.
+With so many construction projects underway, State funding is running short.
 Most funds can only provide around 50% of the investment needed to create public charging stations for electric vehicles, displaying a niche for private investments.